Arrive in Quito and overnight.

 Complete your Amazon tour with a flight back to Quito.
 Two hours north of Quito lies one of Ecuador's finest haciendas.
 Nestled in the Otavalo Valley in the shadow of Imbabura Volcano, the 200 year-old Hacienda Pinsaqui was a favorite haunt of the revolutionary General Simon Bolívar.
 The thick whitewashed walls seem to whisper stories of a by-gone era.
 From the hacienda, go mountain biking in the countryside, visit the white city of Ibarra and the leather shops of Cotacachi, or take horses around Cuicocha Lake.
 Pinsaqui, with its gardens and old textile shops, is yours to explore.

 After a pleasant breakfast at Pinsaqui, the day's adventures are open to you.
 Hike around the volcanic crater of Cuicocha, visit the villages around Otavalo, or share a traditional lunch with an Otavaleño family.
 The choice is yours!
 There are markets every day of the week in the tiny town of Otavalo, where indigenous people from the mountains descend into the valley to sell their crafts, textiles, cows, and goats.
 This is the most famous Indian market on the continent, and the Otavaleños are certain to win your heart.
-This afternoon you'll return to Quito to prepare for the next day's Galapagos adventures!
+This afternoon return to Quito to prepare for the next day's Galapagos adventures!

 An early morning flight from Quito brings you to the Galapagos Archipelago.
-Upon arrival, you will be picked up and transferred to your yacht - your home for the next seven nights.
+Upon arrival, you are picked up and transferred to your yacht - your home for the next seven nights.
 This afternoon you head to your first island to begin your Galapagos cruise and a week filled with mysteries of the natural world.